Alcides Lanza

-Alcides Emigdio Lanza (2 June 1929 – 17 July 2024) was an Argentine-born Canadian composer, conductor, pianist, and music educator.
-As both a composer and performer he is known as an exponent of contemporary classical music and avant-garde music.
+Alcides Emigdio Lanza (June 2, 1929 – July 17, 2024) was an Argentine-born Canadian composer, conductor, pianist, and music educator.
+As both a composer and performer he was known as an exponent of contemporary classical music and avant-garde music.
 His works often utilize a combination of traditional and unusual instruments, and incorporate electronic sounds and extensions.
 Many of his compositions are published by Boosey & Hawkes, and Lanza himself owned his own publishing company, Shelan Editions.
 He was an associate of the Canadian Music Centre, a member of the Canadian League of Composers, and an Honorary Member of the Canadian Electroacoustic Community.
 In 2019 Lanza was named a Member of the Order of Canada.

-Lanza died on 17 July 2024, at the age of 95.
+Lanza died on July 17, 2024, at the age of 95.

 Background

 Born in Rosario, Santa Fe, Lanza received his initial musical training in Buenos Aires where he was a pupil of Julián Bautista (music composition), Ruwin Erlich (piano), Alberto Ginastera (composition), and Roberto Kinsky (conducting).
 He received a scholarship from the Torcuato di Tella Institute in 1963-1964 which enabled him to pursue advanced studies in music composition and electronic music.
 He received further grants from the Ford Foundation (1966) and the Pan American Union (1967–1969) and was awarded a Guggenheim Fellowship (1965).
 All of these enabled him to pursue further training in the United States with such teachers as Olivier Messiaen, Riccardo Malipiero, Aaron Copland, Bruno Maderna, and Yvonne Loriod.